 \section{Application: Deformation type of hyper-K\"ahler manifolds via degeneration methods}

-The main techniques for constructing hyper-K\"ahler manifolds is the Beauville-Mukai method, starting with a K3 or an abelian surface and considering moduli spaces of sheaves on them.
-This leads to $K3^{[n]}$ type and also after a delicate desingularization process, to the exceptional OG10 examples (and similarly to the generalized Kummer varieties and the exceptional OG6 manifolds when starting from an abelian surface).
+The main tool available for constructing hyper-K\"ahler manifolds is Mukai's method, namely starting with a K3 or an abelian surface and considering moduli spaces of sheaves on them.
+This leads to $K3^{[n]}$ type and also after a delicate desingularization process, to the exceptional OG10 examples (and, similarly, to the generalized Kummer varieties and the exceptional OG6 manifolds when starting from an abelian surface).
 It turns out that there are other geometric constructions leading to hyper-K\"ahler manifolds, most notably starting with a cubic fourfold (\cite{bedo}, \cite{lsv}, \cite{llsvs}).
-In all these cases, a series of ad hoc geometric arguments were used to establish the deformation equivalence of these new constructions to the Beauville-Mukai examples.
-As an application of our results on degenerations of hyper-K\"ahler we give a somewhat unified and simplified method to obtain their deformation equivalence to the $K3^{[n]}$ or OG10 types.
-Namely, as investigated by Hassett \cite{hassett}, various codimension $1$ loci in the moduli of cubic fourfolds are Hodge theoretically (and sometimes geometrically) related to $K3$ surfaces.
-Specializing to these loci often gives a clear link between the hyper-K\"ahler manifolds constructed from cubics and the ones constructed from $K3$ surfaces by Beauville-Mukai or O'Grady construction.
-In fact the easiest specializations of a cubic fourfold linking cubic fourfolds to $K3$ surfaces are specializations to nodal cubic fourfolds ($\calC_6$ in Hassett's notation) or degenerations to the cubic secant to the Veronese surface in $\bP^5$ (or $\calC_2$; see also \cite{laza}).
-In these cases, the associated $K3$ surface is obvious (e.g., in the nodal case it appears as the set of lines through the node of the cubic), and after specialization, a birational model of the associated hyper-K\"ahler manifold is easy to understand.
-The problem is that even though the cubic degeneration is as mild as possible, the associated hyper-K\"ahler manifolds (e.g. the Fano variety of lines) specialize to quite singular objects.
-Our main result Theorem \ref{theo1} tells us that as long as the holomorphic $2$-form survives for the degeneration, we can ignore the singularities.
-In this section, we are thus going to revisit \cite{bedo}, \cite{debarrevoisin}, \cite{lsv}, \cite{addingtonlehn} in the light of Theorem \ref{theo1}.
+In all these cases, a series of ad hoc geometric arguments were used to establish the deformation equivalence of these new constructions to the Beauville--Mukai examples.
+As an application of our results on degenerations of hyper-K\"ahler manifolds, we give in this section a somewhat unified and simplified method to obtain their belonging to a given deformation class.
+Namely, as investigated by Hassett \cite{hassett}, various codimension $1$ loci (denoted $\calC_d$) in the moduli of cubic fourfolds are Hodge theoretically (and sometimes geometrically) related to $K3$ surfaces.
+Specializing to these loci often gives a clear link between the hyper-K\"ahler manifolds constructed from cubics and the ones constructed from $K3$ surfaces by Beauville--Mukai or O'Grady constructions.
+In fact the easiest specializations of a cubic fourfold linking cubic fourfolds to $K3$ surfaces are specializations to nodal cubic fourfolds (the divisor $\calC_6$ in Hassett's notation) or degenerations to the cubic secant to the Veronese surface in $\bP^5$ (which give the divisor $\calC_2$; see \cite{laza}).
+In these cases, the associated $K3$ surface is obvious, and after specialization, a birational model of the associated hyper-K\"ahler manifold is easy to understand.
+The problem is that even when the degeneration of the cubic is as mild as possible, the associated hyper-K\"ahler manifolds (e.g. the Fano variety of lines) specialize to quite singular objects.
+Our main result Theorem \ref{theo1} tells us that as long as the holomorphic $2$-form survives in the degeneration, we can ignore the singularities of the central fiber in order to compute the deformation type.
+In this section, we are thus going to revisit \cite{bedo}, \cite{debarrevoisin}, \cite{lsv}, and \cite{addingtonlehn} in the light of Theorem \ref{theo1}.